Constraining parameter space of the Little Higgs model by data of tera-Z factory and ILC: numerical results

-It is noted that In Fig.\ref{zhbbasy}, the curve of $A^b_{FB}$ evaluated with LHM+SM has a minimum near the $\sqrt s=410$ GeV, this is understood as a destructive interference between contribution of $Z_H$ and that of SM bosons.
+Fig.\ref{zhbbasy} shows that as the mass of heavy $Z_H$ being set at 450 GeV, the $A^b_{FB}$ evaluated with LHM+SM has a minimum near $\sqrt s=410$ GeV, and a maximum at $\sqrt s=450$ GeV, this is understood as the effects of interference between the heavy $Z_H$, heavy photon of LHM and the SM Z boson.

-Fig.\ref{zhttasy} shows that $A^t_{FB}$ behaves quite differently when it is evaluated with SM-only and LHM+SM.
-The behavior of $A^t_{FB}$ evaluated with LHM+SM has a bump peaked at $\sqrt s=430$ GeV, this is also caused by a destructive interference between $Z_H$ and SM particles.
-While, $\sqrt s$ is above $500$ GeV and below $400$ GeV, theoretical prediction on $A^t_{FB}$ tends to be that determined by SM-only.
+We depict the dependence of the evaluated asymmetry for top pair production in Fig.\ref{zhttasy} which shows that $A^t_{FB}$ behaves quite differently for the SM-only and LHM+SM predictions.
+The behavior of $A^t_{FB}$ evaluated with LHM+SM has a bump peaked at $\sqrt s=430$ GeV, this is also caused by an interference between $Z_H$ and SM particles while the contribution from heavy photon can be safely ignored.
+As $\sqrt s$ being above $500$ GeV and below $400$ GeV, the theoretically predicted value of $A^t_{FB}$ tends gradually to be dominated by SM.

-In table \ref{crosssection}, we list the total cross sections up to NLO for top and bottom quark pair production within the frameworks of SM and LHM+SM.
-Table \ref{ratio} is about a ratios of the production rate of $b\bar b$ over that of light quark pairs which are experimentally measured quantities, at various energies.
-In table \ref{asy}, we list the $A^t_{FB}$ and $A^b_{FB}$ evaluated with SM and LHM+SM, and a comparison with experimental data if it is available.
-From table \ref{asy} we notice that introducing the LHM which is a model beyond standard model, the gap between the SM predictions on $A^b_{FB}$ and the data at LEP energies can be naturally remedied.
-Moreover, to fit the data, the parameter $a$ is required to fall into a rather narrow window, it seems to be slightly fine-tuning.
+Table \ref{ratio} presents the ratios for the production rates of top quark $R_t$ and bottom quark $R_b$ which are defined in Eq.(\ref{rb}) at various energies, and experimental data if they are available.

+In table \ref{asy}, we list the $A^t_{FB}$ and $A^b_{FB}$ evaluated with SM and LHM+SM, and available experimental data.

+From table \ref{asy} we notice that introducing the LHM which is an extension of SM, the discrepancy between the SM prediction on $A^b_{FB}$ and the data at LEP energies is alleviated.
+On other aspect, to fit the data of the asymmetry, the parameter $a$ is required to fall into a rather narrow window, it seems to be slightly fine-tuning.

+Recently, successfully running of LHC enables us to analyze the contribution of LHM to $A_{FB}^t$ and $A_{FB}^b$ qualitatively.
+However, LHC is a proton-proton collider and for the concerned phenomena, the main process is from the gluon fusion $gg\rightarrow q\bar q$.
+In that process the new gauge bosons in LHM does not directly couple to gluons, so that besides the uncertainty brought up by the messy background, they can only appear in loop diagrams, thus their contribution to $A_{FB}^t$ and $A_{FB}^b$ suffers a $\frac{\alpha_s}{\pi}$ factor suppression compared to the case at electron-positron colliders.